abhi0324/DropVault-Secure-File-Sharing-Platform/README.md

 ### Downloading Files

 1. Open the shared link in your browser
-2. If password-protected, enter the password
+2. If password-protected, a password page will appear — enter the password and click **Download File**
-3. File will download automatically
+3. The file will download

 ---